zonemaster/zonemaster/test-zone-data/Connectivity-TP/connectivity04/README.md

 ## zonemaster-cli commands and their output for each test scenario

-The level (`--level`) must be set to the lowest level of the message tags.
-For this test case `INFO` is the lowest level.
-It is only meaningful to test the test zones with `--test connetivity04`.
+For this test case it is only meaningful to test the test zones with `--level=info --test=connetivity04`.

 The test zones for these scenarios have a dedicated root zone, which means that the hint files in the commands below must be used.